 You can also use your insurance provider’s website to check a therapist’s credentials.
 If you don’t have insurance, you can find this information on the therapist’s website or call to ask.

-Addiction counselors must meet both education and experience requirements to become certified in their field.
+Substance abuse counselors must meet both education and experience requirements to become certified in their field.
 These requirements vary from state to state.

 Licensed counselors typically require a master’s degree and many hours of work experience.

 There are also several credentialing bodies that help establish and ensure a high standard of quality for addiction counseling services.

 The National Certification Commission for Addiction Professionals (NCCAP) is one of the most well-known of these organizations.

 Their credentials include: